 But the system recognizes that this is a different device and requires a Two-Factor Authentication (2FA) code.
 This code is generated and sent to Jim's email.

-Device Fingerprint is the most secure option but it will require viewers to enter a 2FA code every time they switch to a new device.
+Swap Devices With 2FA Code is the more secure compared to Swap Devices Automatically but it will require viewers to enter a 2FA code every time they switch to a new device.

-📝 Note: A 2FA code is NOT required the first time a viewer enters their password.
-It's only required when they try using the same password a second time.
+📝 Note: A 2FA code is NOT required the first time a viewer enters a password.
+It's only required when they try using the same password on a new device.

 📧 Customize The 2FA Email